 The reason is simple.
 Your reader is on their phone during lunch.
 They are half paying attention.
 Dense text gets skipped.
 Short chunks get read.

 Same ideas.
 Completely different reading experience.
 The second version creates breathing room.
-Each line has its own moment.
-The reader's eye does not get lost in a wall of gray.
+Each line has its own moment, and the reader's eye does not get lost in a wall of gray.

 One idea per paragraph.
-If your paragraph makes two points, split it into two paragraphs.
-LinkedIn is consumed on screens where three sentences already look like a wall.
+If your paragraph makes two points, split it.
+On a phone, three sentences already look like a wall.

 Hit enter twice between every thought.
-White space is not wasted space.
-It is what makes your post readable on a phone at 7 AM while someone drinks coffee and half pays attention.
+White space is what makes your post readable at 7 AM while someone drinks coffee and half pays attention.

 Mix sentence lengths.
-Long sentences build context and layer in detail.
+Long sentences build context.
 Short ones punch.
 Fragments work too.
 Your English teacher would hate this.
 Your engagement rate will not.

 The hook (first 2-3 lines)

-We covered this.
-But one thing I want to add: the best hooks create an open loop.
-They introduce a tension or question that can only be resolved by clicking "See more."
-Not clickbait - genuine curiosity.
+The best hooks create an open loop.
+They introduce a tension that can only be resolved by clicking "See more."
+Not clickbait, genuine curiosity.

 Bad: "I want to share some thoughts about leadership."Better: "The worst leadership advice I ever got came from the best boss I ever had."